pointcheckout/ios-sdk/README.md

 # PointCheckout Merchant SDK

-### Example app
-There is an example app [here](https://github.com/pointcheckout/merchant-ios-sdk-demo).
-You can import the example app to [XCode](https://developer.apple.com/xcode/) to see how the SDK can be used.
+These are the minimum required steps to use the PointCheckout SDK in your IOS app.

 ### Getting started